inikhilkedia/Cedar-Payment-Flow/README.md

-- useContext(AppContext): Accesses the context provided by AppContext.
+- `useContext(AppContext)`: Accesses the context provided by AppContext.

-- amount: The total amount due, displayed to the user.
+- `amount`: The total amount due is displayed to the user.

-- setEditing: Function to set the editing state.
+- `setEditing`: Function to set the editing state.

-- setStage: Function to set the current stage of the process.
+- `setStage`: Function to set the current stage of the process.